 It is illegal in forty-nine states, the District of Columbia and Puerto Rico to drive with blood alcohol content (BAC) level of 0.08 or higher.
-Effective December 30, 2018, Utah's BAC will be set at a level of 0.05 or higher.
+Effective December 30, 2018, Utah's BAC was set at a level of 0.05 or higher.
 If someone has a BAC at or above the legal limit, they are legally considered impaired.
 Some states have different legal limits for certain classes of drivers like minors and/or commercial drivers

 Common punishments for conviction of a drunken driving-related offense can include: